MechanicalRock/mechanicalrock.github.io/_posts/2023-10-14-bypass-oidc-trust.md

 # Conclusion

-By simply following the documentation for configuring an OIDC provider that makes use of GitHub Environments, are you are completely able to bypass the branch protection feature of GitHub and use credentials that should be locked down to use by only a single branch.
+By simply following the documentation for configuring an OIDC provider that makes use of GitHub Environments you are completely able to bypass the branch protection feature of GitHub and use credentials that should be locked down to use by only a single branch.

-In my opinion no user of the AWS Identity Provider should be using the GitHub Environment feature as it (by default, and with the expected setup based on documentation) makes your pipelines less secure.
+In my opinion no user of the AWS Identity Provider should be using the GitHub Environment feature as it (by default, and with the expected setup based on documentation) leaves your pipelines vulnerable to a simple attack.

 # Remediation

-If you **MUST** use GitHub environments for your deployments, to ensure that your credentials are not able to be assumed by any branch, you can [customize your GitHub claim token](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#customizing-the-token-claims) and add that new custom claim to your trust policy.
+If you **MUST** use GitHub environments for your deployments, to ensure that your credentials may not be assumed by any branch, you can [customize your GitHub claim token](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#customizing-the-token-claims) and add that new custom claim to your trust policy.
 Unfortunately this is not required so there will be projects out there with this vulnerability.